-Arrhythmia & Electrophysiology Review (AER) is a tri-annual journal aimed at assisting time-pressured general and specialist cardiologists to stay abreast of key advances and opinion in the arrhythmia and electrophysiology sphere.
+Arrhythmia & Electrophysiology Review (AER) is a quarterly journal aimed at assisting time-pressured general and specialist cardiologists to stay abreast of key advances and opinion in the arrhythmia and electrophysiology sphere.
 AER provides comprehensive update on a range of pertinent issues to support physicians in continuously developing their knowledge and effectiveness in day-to-day clinical practice.

 AER is produced in partnership with the European Heart Rhythm Association (EHRA), and the journal is widely disseminated directly to EHRA membership.

 Led by Editor-in-Chief Demosthenes Katritsis, along with Section Editors: Andrew Grace (Arrhythmia Mechanisms/Basic Science), Karl-Heinz Kuck (Clinical Electrophysiology and Ablation) and Angelo Auricchio (Implantable Devices) and an editorial board of world-renowned physicians, AER comprises peer-reviewed articles that aim to provide timely updates on the most pertinent issues in the field.

 For information on submitting an article, please contact the Managing Editor: firstname.lastname@example.org.

 Frequency: Four print issues per year (March, June, August, November); ePub ahead of print throughout the year.

 Indexing: PubMed, PubMed Central, Crossref, Emerging Sources Citation Index (ESCI)